Hemp is an ancient plant that has been cultivated for millennia. The Columbia History of the World (1996) states that

 From 1937 until the late 1960s the United States government recognized that Industrial Hemp and marijuana were two distinct varieties of the cannabis plant.
 After the Controlled Substances Act was passed, hemp was no longer recognized as being distinct from marijuana.

-Please go to the hemp university to learn more!
+Please go to the hemp education section to learn more!